ncvgl/ncvgl.github.io/_posts/2025-08-03-gemini-cli-reverse-engineering.md

 There were also some few-shot examples provided like:
 `user: list files here. → [tool_call: ls for path '/path/to/project']`

-Surprisingly, there were many instructions that seemed too vague to be useful for the LLM and cluttered the context like:
+Surprisingly, there were many instructions that seemed too vague to be useful for the LLM and probably cluttered the context like:
 `Think about the user's request and the relevant codebase context`

 ## The Compression Prompt